 - You have a private and public key pair to login to the SFTP server.
 Refer to this section for more on how to add the SSH key.

-- Your public IP address has been whitelisted on the SFTP server.
-If not, refer to this section for more on how to whitelist your IP range.
+- Your public IP address has been added to the allow list on the SFTP server.
+If not, refer to this section for more on how to add your IP range to the allow list.

 - You have an access to a SFTP client software .
 You can consult your IT department for SFTP client application that they recommend to use, or search for one on the internet if this is allowed by your company policies.

 To connect to your SFTP server, follow these steps:

 - Launch the Control Panel, then select the Key Management tab from the SFTP card.